Sarah was Senior Content Marketing Manager at Branch from 2018 to 2019. During this time, she created content for the

 To truly uncover the impact of your paid ad spending, you need an attribution provider that can go beyond fingerprinting and last-click attribution.

 Branch’s attribution dramatically improves the accuracy of your attribution without relying on fingerprinting – in most cases, People-Based Attribution is more than 90% accurate.

 But let’s look at how that plays out from a paid ad on the mobile web, for instance.

 User flows like the one pictured above are complicated.
 Here, a user is interacting with a brand across multiple touch points, including a mobile web ad, the mobile website, then an eventual app download and purchase.

 But thanks to Branch’s attribution, Branch can accurately attribute this install and conversion to its true source: A paid ad the user clicked on many days prior to install and purchase.

 Of course, in a world of mobile ad fraud, you’ll want to be careful to work with a provider that ensures your budget is protected from fraudsters and your ads are actually performing.
-Of course, we’ve got you covered there as well.
+As a leader in mobile fraud protection, we have you covered there as well.

 Are you ready to drive more revenue and more accurate attribution from your paid ads?